alma4rebi/swift-programming-language/book/Types.md

 Because the *parameter type* and the *return type* can be a tuple type, function types support functions and methods that take multiple parameters and return multiple values.

-A parameter declaration for a function type with a parameter type of `Void`{.code-voice} can apply the `autoclosure`{.code-voice} attribute to capture an implicit closure over a specified expression instead of the expression itself.
+A parameter declaration for a function type with a parameter type of `Void` can apply the `autoclosure` attribute to capture an implicit closure over a specified expression instead of the expression itself.
 This provides a syntactically convenient way to defer the evaluation of an expression until its value is used in the function body.
 For an example of an autoclosure function type parameter, see [Autoclosures](Closures.md#TP40016643-CH11-ID543).

 A function type can have a variadic parameter in its *parameter type*.
-Syntactically, a variadic parameter consists of a base type name followed immediately by three dots (`...`{.code-voice}), as in `Int...`{.code-voice}.
+Syntactically, a variadic parameter consists of a base type name followed immediately by three dots (`...`), as in `Int...`.
 A variadic parameter is treated as an array that contains elements of the base type name.
-For instance, the variadic parameter `Int...`{.code-voice} is treated as `[Int]`{.code-voice}.
+For instance, the variadic parameter `Int...` is treated as `[Int]`.
 For an example that uses a variadic parameter, see [Variadic Parameters](Functions.md#TP40016643-CH10-ID171).

-To specify an in-out parameter, prefix the parameter type with the `inout`{.code-voice} keyword.
-You can’t mark a variadic parameter or a return type with the `inout`{.code-voice} keyword.
+To specify an in-out parameter, prefix the parameter type with the `inout` keyword.
+You can’t mark a variadic parameter or a return type with the `inout` keyword.
 In-out parameters are discussed in [In-Out Parameters](Functions.md#TP40016643-CH10-ID173).

-If a function type includes more than a single arrow (`->`{.code-voice}), the function types are grouped from right to left.
-For example, the function type `Int -> Int -> Int`{.code-voice} is understood as `Int -> (Int -> Int)`{.code-voice}—that is, a function that takes an `Int`{.code-voice} and returns another function that takes and returns an `Int`{.code-voice}.
+If a function type includes more than a single arrow (`->`), the function types are grouped from right to left.
+For example, the function type `Int -> Int -> Int` is understood as `Int -> (Int -> Int)`—that is, a function that takes an `Int` and returns another function that takes and returns an `Int`.

-Function types that can throw an error must be marked with the `throws`{.code-voice} keyword, and function types that can rethrow an error must be marked with the `rethrows`{.code-voice} keyword.
-The `throws`{.code-voice} keyword is part of a function’s type, and nonthrowing functions are subtypes of throwing functions.
+Function types that can throw an error must be marked with the `throws` keyword, and function types that can rethrow an error must be marked with the `rethrows` keyword.
+The `throws` keyword is part of a function’s type, and nonthrowing functions are subtypes of throwing functions.
 As a result, you can use a nonthrowing function in the same places as a throwing one.
 Throwing and rethrowing functions are described in [Throwing Functions and Methods](Declarations.md#TP40016643-CH34-ID530) and [Rethrowing Functions and Methods](Declarations.md#TP40016643-CH34-ID531).